US participates in HIRAIN exercise with German partners

-A High Mobility Artillery Rocket System (HIMARS) from 1st Battalion, 3rd Field Artillery Regiment passes a Canadian aircraft on its way to board a German A400M for a High Mobility Artillery Rocket System Rapid Infiltration exercise in Queensland, Australia, July 23, 2025.
-All three nations are participating with 16 other partner nations in Talisman Sabre 2025, the largest bilateral military exercise between Australia and the United States advancing a free and open Indo-Pacific by strengthening relationships and interoperability among key allies and partners, while enhancing collective capabilities.
+Soldiers from Apex Battery, 1st Battalion, 3rd Field Artillery Regiment, work through a High Mobility Artillery Rocket System Rapid Infiltration (HIRAIN) with the crew of a German Air Force A400M transport aircraft on July 23, 2025 in Queensland, Australia.
+Talisman Sabre 2025, the largest bilateral military exercise between Australia and the United States advancing a free and open Indo-Pacific by strengthening relationships and interoperability among key allies and partners, while enhancing collective capabilities to respond to a wide array of potential security concerns.

 |Date Taken: